Skip to main content

 To add a tool:

-5. You can Edit the tool anytime, but we recommend only making small changes to fix errors.
-If you need to make major edits to tools, take the time to consider how these will affect your reporting.
+6. Select the pen icon to edit the tool.
+We recommend only making small changes to fix errors.
+If you need to make major edits to tools, consider how these will affect your reporting.

-6. You can use the pen icon next to the tool's name in the tool tab to change it.
+7. You can use the pen icon next to the tool's name in the tool list to change it.

-7. Publish your tool if it's ready to go live, or Schedule it to publish if you’re still drafting.
+8. Use the drop-down menu to Publish your tool if it's ready to go live, or Schedule it to publish from the three dots menu.

 • Unpublish your tool to take it back to draft status for significant changes or if you want to hide it from participants.